 You will have to take one or more knowledge tests, depending on what class of license and what endorsements you need.
 To qualify for a license permit, a person must obtain a passing score on all knowledge tests required for that class.
-The CDL knowledge tests are all multiplechoice and include:
+The CDL knowledge tests are all multiple-choice and include:

 - The general knowledge test, taken by all applicants. - The passenger transport test, taken by all bus driver applicants.
-The passenger transport skills test must be taken and passed by all applicants in order to obtain this endorsement. - The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes. - The combination vehicles test, which is required if you want to drive combination vehicles.
-(NOTE: This endorsement is not eligible to be on the CLP.) - The hazardous materials test, required if you want to haul hazardous materials as defined in 49 CFR 383.5.
-In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check (go to https://universalenroll.dhs. gov for additional information).
-(NOTE: This endorsement is not eligible to be on the CLP.) - The tanker test required if you want to haul a liquid or gaseous materials in a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1,000 gallons or more that is either permanently or temporarily attached to the vehicle or chassis.
-(NOTE: This endorsement is not eligible to be on the CLP.)
+The passenger transport skills test must be taken and passed by all applicants in order to obtain this endorsement. - The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes. - The combination vehicles test, which is required if you want to drive combination vehicles. - The hazardous materials test, required if you want to haul hazardous materials, as defined in 49 CFR 383.5.
+In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check (go to https://universalenroll.dhs.gov for additional information).
+(NOTE: This endorsement is not eligible to be on the CLP.) - The tanker test is required if you want to haul a liquid or gaseous materials in a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1,000 gallons or more that is either permanently or temporarily attached to the vehicle or chassis.